Imogene is passionate about helping New Zealand businesses accelerate growth and performance through effective marketing, communications and PR.

 As Managing Partner of Perception, Imogene is responsible for the overall business strategy, business development, and operational management of the business, ensuring our clients receive value beyond expectation through each and every engagement.

-Amy is one of the founding Partners of Perception.
+Amy is one of the founders of Perception.
 She had over ten years leading Perception and one of its predecessors Carter Price Rennie Ltd. When working in the business she a had a significant portfolio of business and government clients, NGOs and charities.
 Her areas of strength are in community engagement, brand development and protection, internal and change communications and long-term stakeholder communication strategies.
 She has extensive networks in the South Island business community and strong relationships with the key decision makers in this market.
 Amy has been privileged to work with many iconic charities and she is further building on this experience in her role as the Establishment Chief Executive of the Christchurch Foundation.

 In her role as Chair of Perception, Amy drives the strategic direction for the firm, and on occasion, provides peer review and assists with client activity where her expertise and experience is of value.

 BA, Post Graduate Diploma in Computers Technology and Language Learning, Graduate Certificate in Public Relations, APR, MPRINZ

 Annemarie is a big picture thinker.
 Her strength is helping clients align communications and business strategies so they genuinely resonate with the right people.
 She has implemented and led high-profile, award-winning communications and engagement functions for major infrastructure programmes in Canterbury and Australia.

 Annemarie was most recently General Manager – Communications and Stakeholder Relations at Ōtākaro Ltd, the company building Crown-led Anchor Projects.
 She previously led the strategic communications approach for SCIRT, where her focus was on keeping the people of Christchurch at the heart of the rebuild.